MarkOsowski2023/nfl-ats-probability/README.md

 In simple terms, the **point spread** is the amount of points that a team is expected to win or lose by for the purposes of placing bets.
 When comparing the results of the game **against the spread (or ATS)**, there are three outcomes -- win, lose, or push.
 For example, ...

 ## Data Cleaning
+The data was cleaned primarily in RStudio utilizing the tidyverse library.
+Some additional cleaning steps were taken in Jupyter Notebook Pandas prior to using Scikitlearn to initialize, fit and predict the models.

+The data was initially filtered by years (2001-present) -- starting in 2001 due to missing data/changed regulations in years prior.

 ## Classification Models
 Four different supervised learning classification models were used since our target has three known categories -- win, lose or push.
 The models used are ***Logistic Regression, Stochastic Gradient Descent (SGD), K-Nearest Neighbors and Random Forest***.